 If you are not using a full-frame camera, then you will need to first multiply the focal length of your lens by the crop factor before using the rule of 500.
 For example, if you are using a 16mm lens on a camera with a 1.5 crop factor, you will multiply 16mm x 1.5 to get 24mm as your effective focal length.
 Then take 500/24=20.8.
 So 20 seconds would be your shutter speed.

 When taking photos at night, you will generally want to shoot with the widest possible aperture on your lens.
 The widest aperture is the lowest number aperture, like f2.8 or f1.8.
 This is very important at night because you need to let in as much light as possible to help minimize noise.

-One exception to using the widest possible aperture is if you have an extremely fast lens, like f1.4 or f1.2.
+One exception to using the widest possible aperture for night photography is if you have an extremely fast lens, like f1.4 or f1.2.
 Even with the best lenses, the corners of the image can show a lot of softness at these ultra-wide apertures.
-The widest aperture I generally shoot with at night is therefore f1.8 or f1.6.
+The widest aperture I generally shoot with at night is therefore f1.8 or f1.6 for night photography.